Murdoch must wait extra month to learn fate of Fox-Sky deal

 The decision from media regulator Ofcom, which had been due by May 16, must now be wrapped up before June 20.

-The £18.5 billion deal struck by Murdoch in December would give his 21st Century Fox (FOX) control over the roughly 60% of Sky that it doesn't already own.
+The £18.5 billion deal struck by Murdoch in December would give his 21st Century Fox (FOX) control over the roughly 60% of Sky (SKYAY) that it doesn't already own.

 The deal has attracted the attention of government ministers and regulators because of concerns that Fox's ownership of Sky would reduce the mix of viewpoints available in British media.
 Murdoch already owns three of Britain's biggest newspapers: The Sun, The Times and The Sunday Times.